Apiture Developers Apiture Developers

 Real-time / Webhooks

 Data Direct: Real-time provides a webhook mechanism for event delivery.
-A webhook is a web application which receives banking event data.
+A webhook is a web application, deployed to a dedicated URL, which receives banking event data as a JSON request body payload, normally via an HTTP POST operation.

-Events delivered via webhook are sent in a JSON format from Apiture Digital Banking (ADB) directly to a Financial Institution (FI) or third-party’s application.
-The FI or third-party provides Apiture with a URL where their application that processes the event data lives, and Apiture delivers the event data to that location as events occurs.
-When an event occurs, the event delivery is attempted in near real-time.
+Events delivered via webhooks are sent in JSON formatted data from Apiture Digital Banking (ADB) directly to a Financial Institution (FI) or third-party’s webhook application.
+The FI or third-party provides Apiture with a URL where their event handling application listens for event messages, and Apiture delivers event messages to that location as the banking events occur within the Apiture Digital Banking platform.
+When an event occurs, Apiture Digital Banking attempts event delivery in near real-time.

 Creating and Managing Webhooks